-- Underwriting Committee, chaired by David Seyller, Chief Operating Officer: defines underwriting rules and monitors portfolio profitability. - Audit and Risk Committee, chaired by François Marion, Independent Director: monitors and assesses the effectiveness of internal control and risk management systems, and controls risk exposures and sensitivities (both financial and operational) in relation to defined risk appetite levels. - Partnerships Committee, chaired by Corinne Page, General Counsel and Partnerships Director: supports the deployment and expansion of the commercial agreements entered into by the Company, while ensuring that the activities delegated by the various departments are properly supervised. - Investment Committee, chaired by Anne-Sophie Raimbault, Finance Director: defines strategic asset allocation, authorises and manages investments, and ensures compliance with Somers Group regulations and standards. - Claims Committee, chaired by Stéphane Moreau, Claims Director: defines the methods and processes for managing claims files, reviews the assessment of major and contentious claims and monitors the claims management activities entrusted to the delegates.
+- Monthly performance meeting, chaired by Benjamin Berger, head of technical department: monitors MGA portfolio profitability - Audit and Risk Committee, chaired by François Marion, Independent Director: monitors and assesses the effectiveness of internal control and risk management systems, and controls risk exposures and sensitivities (both financial and operational) in relation to defined risk appetite levels. - Partnerships Committee, chaired by Corinne Page, General Counsel and Partnerships Director: supports the deployment and expansion of the commercial agreements entered into by the Company, while ensuring that the activities delegated by the various departments are properly supervised. - Claims Committee, chaired by Stéphane Moreau, Head of Claims: defines the methods and processes for managing claims files, reviews the assessment of major and contentious claims and monitors the claims management activities entrusted to the delegates. - IT Security Committee, chaired by François Blain, Chief Information Security Officer: ensures that the information security policy is adequate and adapted to the company's changing environment and objectives and monitors IT security indicators.

-B.7.
+B.1.6.
 Remuneration